Suchmos: 2017–2020: The Kids, The Ashtray, and The Anymal

 On January 25, 2017, Suchmos released their second studio album The Kids.
 On Billboard Japan Top Albums Sales chart, it peaked at the second place.
 Through a single album, they reached the first Oricon chart Top 3 entry.

 In March 2017, they participated in Petroz's tribute album Where, Who, What Is Petrolz? and covered "Rain".

 On June 20, 2018, they released their first mini-album The Ashtray featuring the lead single 808.

 On March 27, 2019, they released their third studio album The Anymal, an album showcasing their biggest musical change in direction since their formation.

-2021–present: Indefinite hiatus
+2021–present: Indefinite hiatus and return

 On February 3, 2021, it was announced that the band will be on hiatus indefinitely after discussion among band and staff members.
+On October 15, 2021, it was announced that their bassist, HSU, had died.

+Suchmos announced teased a return on October 4, 2024, officially announcing their reunion on October 7 with their first show back in Yokohama Stadium in June 2025.
+The band released the Sunburst EP on July 2, 2025, their first new music in 6 years.
+They headlined the first night of Fuji Rock Festival on July 25.

 Musical style

 Suchmos' music includes elements such as rock, soul, jazz, hip-hop and so on.
 Former editor-in-chief of Tower Record's free paper "bounce", Daisaku Nishio points out that Suchmos's music has a great influence from black music such as 1970s soul and funk, acid jazz, and 1990s R&B. They are digesting the influences from various genres of jazz, alternative rock, hip-hop, neo soul, and the current Western music scene.